+Meningitis is inflammation of the lining around the brain and spinal cord.
+It's usually caused by an infection.
 The infection occurs most often in children, teens, and young adults.
 Also at risk are older adults and people who have long-term health problems, such as a weakened immune system.

-There are two main kinds of meningitis:
+There are two main kinds of meningitis.
+They are:

-- Viral meningitis is fairly common.
+This is fairly common.
 It usually doesn't cause serious illness.
 In severe cases, it can cause prolonged fever and seizures.

-- Bacterial meningitis isn't as common, but it's very serious.
+This isn't as common, but it's very serious.
 It needs to be treated right away to prevent brain damage and death.

-The most common symptoms among teens and young adults are:
+The most common symptoms in teens and adults are:

 Children, older adults, and people with other medical problems may have different symptoms:

 It is very important to see a doctor right away if you or your child has these symptoms.
 Only a doctor can tell whether they are caused by viral or bacterial meningitis.
 And bacterial meningitis can be deadly if it's not treated right away.

 Your doctor will ask questions about your health and do an exam.
 A lumbar puncture, or spinal tap, is usually done to check for meningitis.
 A sample of fluid is removed from around the spine and tested.
 Your doctor may do other tests, such as blood tests, a CT scan, or an MRI.